weiping-playnext/Zenject/README.md

 ### <a id="dicontainer-methods-other"></a>Other DiContainer methods

-1.  **DiContainer.ParentContainer** - The parent container for the given DiContainer.
+1.  **DiContainer.ParentContainers** - The parent containers for the given DiContainer.
 For example, for the DiContainer associated with SceneContext, this will usually be the DiContainer associated with the ProjectContext (unless you're using Scene Parenting in which case it will be another SceneContext)
 1.  **DiContainer.IsValidating** - Returns true if the container is being run for validation.
 This can be useful in some edge cases where special logic needs to be added during the validation step only.
 1.  **DiContainer.CreateSubContainer** - Creates a new container as a child of the current container.
 This might be useful for custom factories that involve creating objects with complex inter-dependencies.
 For example: